shredder2500/GlobalGameJam2023/README.md

 Should only be used to reference components
 ### Components
 Components are pure data, should not contain any logic.
-In order to optimize data layout and cpu caching they must be Blittable.
-To help drive this I will implement them as `record structs` and enforce the `unmanged` constraint on generics.
 ### Systems
 Systems are where all the logic will be. in a system you can query entities and their components to run some logic.
 Systems will run in asyc to each other and allow running logic in async batches against if needed.